Ascot

 Though a pretty Berkshire town in its own right, it's fair to say that Ascot is dominated by its spectacular racecourse.
 Certainly one of the world's finest and most famous courses, Ascot attracts over half a million visitors each year.

 Ascot Racecourse can trace its history back to 1711 when Queen Anne arranged the first meeting.
-Today's recently redeveloped racecourse is a sight to behold – with enormous terraced stands and immaculate grounds.
+Today's racecourse, redeveloped in 2006, is a sight to behold, with enormous, terraced stands and immaculate grounds.

 Mid June is prime racing time.
 While there are meets throughout the year at Ascot, nothing compares to Royal Ascot – an incredible display of world class horse racing, extravagant hats, and socialising on an epic scale.
 You'll also see members of the Royal Family process each day at 2pm during Royal Ascot – a tradition that dates back to 1825.

 Away from the races you'll find an attractive town with plenty of shops and restaurants, as well as lively bars and music venues.
-Fitting perhaps, as Ascot is where Girls Aloud singer Sarah Harding was born and Marti Pellow, Wet, Wet, Wet lives.
-Ascot is located 6 miles south of Windsor and 4 miles from Bracknell and 25 miles from London.
+Fitting perhaps, as Ascot is where Girls Aloud singer Sarah Harding was born.

 For more inspiration of what to do in Ascot, check out our Berkshire events guide.
-A selection of towns near Ascot can be viewed on our map of Berkshire or you can find out more by visiting Royal Borough of Windsor and Maidenhead official tourism website.
+A selection of towns near Ascot can be viewed on our map of Berkshire.

 Ascot Racecourse is synonymous with quality, excellence and a truly memorable day out.…